What is the difference between counselling and psychotherapy?

 How do I know if it’s working?

 Good question - and one only you can answer.
-Sometimes it's easier to tell than others; in counselling, where you have a specific issue to address, it is probably easier to know when you have reached your goal.
+Sometimes it's easier to tell than others.
+In counselling, where you have a specific issue to address, it is probably easier to know when you have reached your goal.
 Psychotherapy tends to be a little different.
-As your goals may be a little harder to define, such as wanting to feel happier, it can be difficult to identify.
-This is when your therapist will help support you to help keep you going in the direct you want - for as long as it is helpful.
-Healthy therapy is about helping you live differently, in the way you choose, it is not about making you reliant on your therapist.
+As your goals may be a little harder to define it can be harder to identify.
+However, a good indicator of whether your therapy is efficacious for you is whether you feel happier, more at peace.
+Healthy therapy is about helping you live differently, in the way you choose.
+It is not about making you reliant on your therapist.

 What can I do if I am unhappy with how my therapy is going?